mesn1985/WebApplicationSecurityBasicsLab/crAPI/3_Active_reconnaissance.md

 but any instance should to.
 > _When using Kali Linux on WSL, the services from the docker enviroment, should be accesible on the network interface loopback adresse(127.0.0.1)_

-The wordlists from [SecLists](https://www.kali.org/tools/seclists/) should be installed
-along with [Gobuster](https://www.kali.org/tools/gobuster/) on a Kali Linux instance  .
+The wordlists from [SecLists](https://www.kali.org/tools/seclists/) should be installed along with [Gobuster](https://www.kali.org/tools/gobuster/) on a Kali Linux instance.

 If you use Kali with WSL, you can simply scan the loopback address (unless default settings have been changed).
 If you use a virtual machine, ensure that a NAT is configured between the host and VM.